brettimus/slammer/readme.md

 ##Getting started

-If you just want to use it, all you need is `slammer.js` and `hammer.js`. **Note: I think the prod-dist version of this should even have the option of one pre-concatenated file?**
+If you just want to use it, all you need is `slammer.js` and `hammer.js`.

 If you want to dev with it: